 For a parliamentary democracy like Australia’s to work well, it is important that the public can find out what the Parliament is doing.
 The House’s effectiveness in calling Ministers to account for their actions and debating national issues depends on its activities taking place in public so people can judge for themselves how their representatives are performing.

-This Infosheet explains some of the information available and where to find it.
-Some publications are available from the Parliament Shop, the Department of the House of Representatives or are held by major libraries.
-All of the publications described here can be accessed on the Internet.
+This infosheet explains some of the information available and where to find it.
+Some publications are available from the Department of the House of Representatives website, the Parliament Shop or are held by major libraries.
+All of the publications described here can be accessed online.

-Find out when the House is due to sit at www.aph.gov.au/calendar.
-Get lists of, contact details for, and information about, the current Members of the House of Representatives at www.aph.gov.au/senators_and_members.
+Members’ information—locate contact details for, and information on, the current Members of the House of Representatives at www.aph.gov.au/senators_and_members.

-Standing and sessional orders—the formal rules governing the proceedings of the House are known as the standing orders.
+Standing and sessional orders—these are the formal rules governing the proceedings of the House.
 Rules in force only for a specified period of time or for the current session of Parliament are called sessional orders.
 The rules are amended from time to time by the House.
+They are at www.aph.gov.au/standingorders.

-Guide to Procedures—a concise introduction to the procedures of the House of Representatives.
+Guide to Procedures—this is a concise introduction to the procedures of the House of Representatives, at www.aph.gov.au/gtp.

-The website of the Parliamentary Education Office contains useful information for students and teachers, available at www.peo.gov.au.
+Parliamentary Education Office—this office provides useful parliamentary information for students and teachers.
+See www.peo.gov.au.

 Official records and business of the House

-The following publications can be found at www.aph.gov.au/house/chamberdocs.
+The following three House publications can be found at www.aph.gov.au/house/chamberdocs.

 Notice Paper (what’s on the agenda?)

 The business section lists all items of business that are currently under consideration by the House.
-Items of business are grouped under the headings ‘Government Business’, ‘Business of the Federation Chamber’, ‘Committee and Delegation Reports’ and ‘Private Members’ Business’.
+Items of business are grouped under the headings ‘Government business’, ‘Committee and delegation business’ and ‘Private Members’ business’.

 Questions in writing